4ndrewparr/clarius-tha-1/README.md

 # clarius-tha-1

-Image segmentation ML model deployed as a RESTful API within a Docker container.
+Image segmentation ML model deployed as a RESTful API and packaged in a Docker container.

 To build the API I used Flask and Flasgger with SwaggerUI.
 Flasgger allow us to automatically generate an interactive API documentation where one can try out API calls.